 Changes in location quotients over time reveal emerging or declining industry specialisations.

-There were no major changes in the value added by industries between 2016/17 and 2017/18 in the Inner West Council area.
+The largest changes in the employment (total) LQ between 2016/17 and 2018/19 in the Inner West Council area were for these industries: